gaurav-11018/MY-WEB3-PORTFOLIO/README.md

 valist version-
 https://app.valist.io/gaurav/web3portfolio

-If u want to run in localhost on your own clone the repository and : yarn run
+If u want to run in localhost on your own clone the repository and: yarn run